 Psychiatric Assessment/Medication Management

-Initial Psychiatric Evaluations, follow-up appointments, medication management and other services are provided on an individualized, appointment-only basis by our Board-Certified Physician, Dr. Lawrence Model.
+Initial psychiatric evaluations, follow-up appointments, medication management and other services are provided on an individualized, appointment-only basis by our psychiatric nurse practitioner, Natalie Wilgoren, APRN.
 Medication Assisted Treatment (MAT), which may include the use of Naltrexone, Vivitrol or Suboxone, is also available on an individualized basis.

 Random Drug Testing (Breathalyzer and Urinalysis)

-This invaluable part of the treatment program not only helps to keep clients safe, but adds a layer of accountability that actually makes many clients feel more reassured and successful.
+This invaluable part of the treatment program not only helps to keep clients safe but adds a layer of accountability that makes many on-site clients feel more reassured and successful.
 This tool also helps family members and others feel more confident that the clients in our treatment program are safe and “doing the right thing” on a consistent basis.
 In other words, it provides peace of mind for all concerned, allowing everyone to focus on positive, lasting change.
 Note: remote/virtual treatment clients that cannot be tested on-site may make other arrangements, such as private laboratory testing, if desired.